Set up Sophos Firewall Site-to-Site IPsec VPN

 Set up policy-based IPsec

-Policy-based IPsec is the classic variant for simple Site-to-Site connections.
+Policy-based IPsec is the classic option for simple Site-to-Site connections.
 The local and remote networks are defined directly in the IPsec connection.

 1. Check or create the IPsec profile